 Mesh Wi-Fi is also known as whole-home Wi-Fi, but you may not need this expansive solution.
 Consider: How often do you have connectivity issues?
 How many Wi-Fi dead zones are you dealing with?
 What’s your budget?
 And do you really want several more devices strewn around your house?
 You might need only to set up your traditional router and modem more efficiently.

 Want to learn more about dealing with slow connectivity or dead spots in your home?
-Give us a call at 403-915-8574.
+Book an appointment with us.
 We can help you decide on the best Wi-Fi connectivity option for your needs.